Questions about ingredients and formulations

 Most ingredients in Dr. Hauschka Skin Care products are of vegetable origin.
 This also applies to glycerine, stearic acid and other fat constituents, which are solely obtained from vegetable raw materials.
 The following are some ingredients originating from animals: beeswax, propolis, honey, silk powder, wool wax and carmine as a dye in make-up products.
 For a full list of vegan Dr. Hauschka products, please click here.

 Most ingredients in Dr. Hauschka Skin Care products are of vegetable origin.
 Even glycerine, stearic acid and other fat constituents are solely obtained from vegetable raw materials.
 The only two ingredients that are not suitable for ovo-lacto vegetarians are silk powder and the animal dye carmine, which we use in a small number of Dr. Hauschka products.

 For a full list of vegetarian Dr. Hauschka products, please click here.

-The only products with components that contain gluten are Dr. Hauschka Soothing Cleansing Milk and Nourishing Hair Conditioner.
+The only product with components that contain gluten is Dr. Hauschka Soothing Cleansing Milk.
 In the cases of wheat germ oil and wheat bran extract, however, all potentially allergenic protein compounds are almost entirely removed by the oil purification process and the preparation of the extract.
 We are therefore permitted to label Dr. Hauschka Skin Care products that contain these ingredients as gluten free (in accordance with Commission Regulation (EC) No 828/2014).